Fullstop000/rfcs/text/2019-11-13-follower-replication.md

 As the `Groups` is configured, the leader is able to choose a group member as a *delegate* to send entries to one or the rest group members in Log Replication, which is called Follower Replication.
 To implement Follower Replication, we basically need three main steps:

 1. The leader picks a group member as a delegate of the group.
-2. The leader tells the delegate the name list of other peers in the same group with the delegate.
+2. When processing Log Replication to a delegate, the leader must specify peers whom the delegate should replicate logs to.
+And the leader never sends raft log to the specified peers.
-3. the delegate replicates new appended entries to those peers.
+3. The delegate replicates entries to specified peers based on its own progress.

 Here is a diagram showing how Follower Replication works: